-(d) A location at which an out-of-school-time program is operated;

-(e) A seasonal or temporary recreation program; or

-(f) An out-of-school recreation program.
+- (d) A location at which an out-of-school-time program is operated; - (e) A seasonal or temporary recreation program; or - (f) An out-of-school recreation program. - iii.

-iii.
 Describe how the exemptions for these CCDF-eligible providers do not endanger the health, safety, and development of children.

-For any providers that serve CCDF, all applicable health and safety requirements are implemented in addition to monitoring those providers.All FFN providers must: Provide proof that they are at least 18 years of age; and Be a U.S. citizen or Lawful Permanent Residence; and Provide a picture ID; and Provide a Social Security Card; and Have a working telephone for emergency situations at the location where care is being provided; and Provide verification of home address (see MS 216.3 for acceptable verifications); and Complete a Background Disclosure Form; and Report any public assistance received from any state, city or county agency using the Notice to Report Form; and Complete the Employers Responsibility Form; and Complete the Parent/Provider Agreement; and Complete Health & Safety training (see MS 622.3)
+For any providers that serve CCDF, all applicable health and safety requirements are implemented in addition to monitoring those providers.
+All FFN providers must: ^[2] Provide proof that they are at least 18 years of age; and ^[2] Be a U.S. citizen or Lawful Permanent

+Residence; and I Provide a picture ID; and I Provide a Social Security Card; and I Have a working telephone for emergency situations at the location where care is being provided; and I Provide verification of home address (see MS 216.3 for acceptable verifications); and I Complete a Background Disclosure Form; and I Report any public assistance received from any state, city or county agency using the Notice to Report Form; and I Complete the Employers Responsibility Form; and I Complete the Parent/Provider Agreement; and I Complete Health & Safety training (see MS 622.3)

-c.
-In-home care (care in the child's own home by a non-relative): Describe and provide the citation by answering the questions below.
+- c.
+In-home care (care in the child's own home by a non-relative): Describe and provide the citation by answering the questions below. - i.

-i.
 Identify the CCDF-eligible in-home child care (care in the child's own home by a non-relative) providers who are exempt from licensing requirements.
 Describe the exemptions based on length of day, threshold on the number of children in care, ages of children in care, or any other factors applicable to the exemption.

 The Family, Friend, or Neighbor (FFN) Provider is a Non-Licensed Provider.
 FFN providers can be a relative or non-relative and may provide services in the child's home (in-home) for up to four children.
 FFN providers who offer in-home services must care for a minimum of two subsidy children to be eligible as an in-home provider ii.
-Provide the citation to this policy:Policy Manual Section 622 iii.
+Provide the citation to this policy:

+(https://dwss.nv.gov/uploadedFiles/dwssnvgov/content/Care/Child%20Care%20Manual%20Ma r%202018.pdf) Policy Manual Section 622 iii.
 Describe how the exemptions for these CCDF-eligible providers do not endanger the health, safety, and development of children.

-Immunization Exemption:In-home care and care provided by a "qualified relative" in the relative's home is exempt from this requirement unless there are other unrelated children present.
-A "qualified relative" is defined as grandparents, great grandparents, siblings, aunts, and uncles.
+Immunization Exemption: In-home care and care provided by a  qualified relative 🖓 in the relative's home is exempt from this requirement unless there are other unrelated children present.
+A 🖓 qualified relative 🖓 is defined as grandparents, great grandparents, siblings, aunts, and uncles.